 So if you live in Germany, for two weeks you can pick up a copy for free at the pharmacy near you.

 Hi, I'm Peter Bihr.
 As founder and managing director of The Waving Cat GmbH, I explore how emerging technologies change the world we live in, and help spread the insights of innovators through consulting and conferences.

-Concretely, I'm a strategic advisor; chair & co-founder of a number of conferences on emerging technologies including ThingsCon, UIKonf, Cognitive Cities Conference; and Program Director for the conference NEXT Berlin.
-I'm based in Berlin. [read more]
+Concretely, I'm a strategic advisor for hire; chair & co-founder of several conferences on emerging technologies including ThingsCon, UIKonf, Cognitive Cities Conference; Program Director for the conference NEXT and co-chair of Interaction 16.
+I'm based in Berlin and like to travel. [read more]

 Occasionally, my projects or thoughts appear in media outlets including Alpine Review, DRadio, Forbes, Guardian, New York Times, ZDF and ZEIT. (more)

 I frequently initiate or chair conferences about emerging technologies and the digital world.
 This includes Things, Cognitive Cities Conference, Ignite Berlin, NEXT Berlin, TEDxKreuzberg and UIKonf.
 Sometimes I'm a speaker or panelist, too, at events like Picnic, SXSW, O'Reilly Solid or the OpenIOT Assembly. (past and future events)